-Students will be required to take a reduced course load, not to exceed 13 credits for full-time students and not to exceed 7 credits for part-time students per semester, until their GPA is 2.0 or above.
+Students will be required to take a reduced course load, not to exceed 13 credits for full-time students and not to exceed 7 credits for part-time students per semester, until their Cumulative GPA is 2.0 or above.

 It is the prerogative of the Academic Probation Committee to place special requirements and restrictions on the student in the succeeding semester.
 Such conditions may include, but are not limited to, not holding office in a student organization or participating in intercollegiate athletic functions.
-Students will be monitored and offered the following guidance and support in making satisfactory progress, including advising students to:
+Students will be monitored and offered guidance and support in making satisfactory academic progress.